'Plan for the future, because that is where you are going to spend the rest of your life'.

 As a ‘new business, if you have no client base or reputation to trade on, in essence, you’re a complete unknown.
 You might be absolutely fantastic at what you do and the business side of things, but at that very moment the hard work begins.
 Without a client base and repeat business however good you are, you won’t last long in business, regardless of income your business expenses (rent /lease, electricity, etc) have to be met.

 There is a so much to learn about setting up and running a business as well as having the knowledge of your profession.
 Do adequate research on owning and operating your own business first

 Adequate insurance, stable finances, available credit, a good working relationship with your banker or business backer, accounting, tax law, properly setting up your business (sole proprietorship, Limited Company etc.) as well as having the necessary discipline and organizational ability to pay bills on time, are just some of the things required and to start maintain business momentum.
 This is all in addition to sales, marketing, customer relationships, vendor relationships, and actually doing the work.

-Talk with a layer that specializes in company formation and company law and an Accountant to help you set-up you’re bookkeeping, accounts and tax payments
+Talk with a lawyer that specializes in company formation and company law and an Accountant to help you set-up your bookkeeping, accounts, and tax payments

 · Company structure - Sole-proprietorship, Partnership, Limited liability (LLC) or an S Corporation?
 Your decision will also determine how you are taxed.

 · Business registration/licensing: local, state and federal.